Battle of Tốt Động – Chúc Động: Battle

-In early December, Wang Tong led his armies out of the citadel of Dong Quan in order to attack the Lam Son rebels.
+In early December, Wang Tong led his armies out of the citadel of Dong Quan to attack the Lam Son rebels.
 They split into three wings to attack from multiple directions.
-Ly Trien's forces skirmished with one, and feigned a retreat past the Tam La bridge, an area filled with mud and rice paddies.
+Lý Triện's forces skirmished with one and feigned a retreat past the Tam La bridge, an area filled with mud and rice paddies.
 The Ming were bogged down and ambushed, with Vietnamese sources claiming that a thousand were killed and five hundred captured.

 On the 6th, Ly Trien's forces moved forward, but the Ming had set an ambush, setting up spiked bamboo barricades.
 The war elephants of the rebels trod on these spikes and stampeded, causing a temporary retreat.
 Lý Triện and Đố Bí pulled back, requesting reinforcements.
-The request was received by formations under the command of Nguyen Xi, Truong Chien and Dinh Le, who dispatched 3000 men as reinforcements and 2 war elephants.
+The request was received by formations under the command of Nguyen Xi, Truong Chien, and Dinh Le, who dispatched 3,000 men as reinforcements and 2 war elephants.
 Several Ming spies were caught, and the generals discovered that Wang Tong was stationed in Ninh Kiều, planning to secretly position troops behind the small Lam Son force while crossing the river with the main body.

 The plan was that upon hearing enemy weapons fire, the entire Ming force would concentrate its arrows upon the enemy formation and attack.
-However, Đinh Lễ and Lý Triện discovered this, and ordered their troops to remain silent and not move.
+However, Đinh Lễ and Lý Triện discovered this and ordered their troops to remain silent and not move.
 Due to this, the Ming assumed there were no nearby enemies, and took a shortcut.
 The Ming walked into an ambush near the Yên Duyệt River, in which the Lam Son forces suddenly emerged and advanced into the villages of Tột Động and Chúc Động, surprising and routing the Ming forces who attempted to flee across the river.
-Thousands were killed in the melee, and many more reportedly drowned, with Vietnamese sources claiming that 50000 Ming soldiers died along with 10000 being captured as prisoners of war.
-Wang Tong himself was wounded, and fled with Ma Qi back to Dong Quan.
+Thousands were killed in the melee, and many more reportedly drowned, with Vietnamese sources claiming that 50,000 Ming soldiers died along with 10,000 being captured as prisoners of war.
+Wang Tong himself was wounded and fled with Ma Qi back to Dong Quan.